Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

 Similar to Proposition~\ref{prop:dense-delta-scrambled}, according to Lemmas~\ref{lem:mean-prox-G-delta} and~\ref{lem:mean-sen-eq-cond} we have the following result.

-\begin{prop} Let $(X,T)$ be a dynamical system with $X$ being completely metrizable.
+\begin{prop} Let $(X, T)$ be a dynamical system with $X$ being completely metrizable.
 Then the following assertions are equivalent: \begin{enumerate} \item there exists $\delta>0$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is mean Li-Yorke $\delta$-scrambled; \item the mean proximal relation of $(X,T)$ is dense in $X\times X$ and $(X,T)$ is mean sensitive. \end{enumerate} \end{prop}

+Recall that every Fr\'echet space has a separating increasing sequence of seminorms, and that each of these seminorms can be seen as a pseudometric.
+In order to apply the theory developed previously to the case of Fr\'echet spaces, we introduce mean extreme sensitivity and mean Li-Yorke extreme chaos with respect to a continuous pseudometric.
 From now on in this subsection, we fix a continuous pseudometric $\rho$ on $X$.
-We say that a dynamical system $(X,T)$ is \emph{mean extremely sensitive} if for any $x\in X$ and $\eps>0$ there exists $y\in X$ with $d(x,y)<\eps$ and
+We say that a dynamical system $(X,T)$ is \emph{mean $\rho$-extremely sensitive} if for every $x\in X$ and $\eps>0$ there exists $y\in X$ with $d(x,y)<\eps$ satisfying

-The proof of the following two results are routine. \begin{lem} Let $(X,T)$ be a dynamical system.
-Then \begin{enumerate} \item for every $x\in X$, the set